-Sexually active girls should also be screened annually for chlamydial infection Screening Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
-Chlamydiae... read more and gonorrhea Screening Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
+Sexually active girls should also be screened annually for chlamydial infection Screening for Chlamydia Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
+Chlamydiae... read more and gonorrhea Screening Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
 It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more .

 Pubertal status Puberty Hormonal interaction between the hypothalamus, anterior pituitary gland, and ovaries regulates the female reproductive system.
 The hypothalamus secretes a small peptide, gonadotropin-releasing... read more is assessed.

-During the visit, information about contraception Overview of Contraception A couple’s decision to begin, prevent, or interrupt a pregnancy may be influenced by many factors including maternal medical disorders, risks involved in the pregnancy, and socioeconomic factors... read more should be offered as appropriate, and recommendations for the human papillomavirus (HPV) vaccine Human Papillomavirus (HPV) Vaccine Human papillomavirus (HPV) infection is the most common sexually transmitted disease.
+During the visit, information about contraception Overview of Contraception The decision to begin, prevent, or interrupt a pregnancy may be influenced by many factors, including personal, medical, family, and socioeconomic factors.
+Contraception can be used by people... read more should be offered as appropriate, and recommendations for the human papillomavirus (HPV) vaccine Human Papillomavirus (HPV) Vaccine Human papillomavirus (HPV) infection is the most common sexually transmitted disease.
 HPV can cause skin warts, genital warts, or certain cancers, depending on the type of HPV.
 Vaccines are... read more should be discussed.
 Clinicians should allow time for girls to speak privately about personal concerns (eg, contraception, safe sex, menstrual problems).